-This page outlines how to create the key technical components required for distributing your container image solution with Google Cloud Marketplace.
+This page outlines how to create the key technical components required for distributing your container image product with Google Cloud Marketplace.

 If you have questions during the onboarding process, talk to your Google Cloud Marketplace Partner Engineer.
 If you don't know who your assigned Partner Engineer is, contact us at email@example.com.